 - Contact two or three schools from the list above.

-- Compare their schedules, costs, and job placement rates.
+- Compare their schedules, costs, and employment outcomes (verify with the school).

 - Choose the program that fits your needs and start the enrollment process.

-The sooner you finish your training, the sooner you can start working in the field and gaining the experience needed for higher-level licenses.
+The sooner you finish your training, the sooner you can apply for roles upon completion.

 Sources: